 HAWAII ELOPEMENT PACKAGES and Costs

-We offer several wedding packages perfect for an elopement.
-Our most popular package is the Lehua, which includes everything you need for a perfect ceremony and some extras, such as limousine, wedding videography, flower options, and more.
+We offer several elopement packages perfect for the two of you.
+Our most popular is the Lehua Package, which includes everything you need for a perfect ceremony and some extras, such as limousine, wedding videography, flower options, and more.
 Our Lehua package is $1,525.

 (NOTE: Chart from 2018) Hawaii elopement packages range from $275-$8450, with the average costing around $1300.
 (Flights and hotel are not included and not booked by us.
 These prices are for estimating your total costs.)